 What happens next?

 If HMRC believes you can pay, you must do so immediately.
 This usually takes place over the phone by debit or credit card.

-If it agrees that you can’t pay, it will assess whether a VAT Time to Pay arrangement is the best option for you.
+If it agrees that you can’t pay, it will assess whether a HMRC Time to Pay arrangement is the best option for you.
 If it deems your company non-viable, even with the Time to Pay, it may pursue legal action such as an enforcement order notice or winding up petition.

 However, if you are granted a VAT Time to Pay arrangement you will start repaying the money owed immediately.
 If you default on payments or are found to have given false information, you could face the same severe consequences as a non-viable company, plus a fine.

-A VAT Time to Pay arrangement is an effective way to pay off debts to HMRC, however there are several criteria your company must meet to obtain one.
+A Time to Pay arrangement is an effective way to pay off debts to HMRC, however there are several criteria your company must meet to obtain one.